Callenwood Wavefinder - First part

 I check the symbols popping up on the ink display as the canoe approaches the shore.
 At this point the Wavefinder’s patterns read as if they were just another common language.
-It hums as if to sing along with the waves rocking us.
-We hit the wooden pier with a soft thump.
+It hums and beeps as if to sing along with the waves rocking us.

-Mild sunrays cleave the temperate air, the valley is blanketed by fog and thick dew.
-Breaths of the treetops rise towards the unstable skies, droplets waiting patiently to reach the thirsty ground.
+I feel the mild sunrays cleaving the temperate air.
+The valley is still blanketed by wisps of fog and thick dew.
+Breaths of the treetops rise towards the unstable sky, droplets waiting patiently to reach the thirsty ground.

 The sun is still high on its sluggish path across the sky.